Updated: Feb 16

-In most articles, we tend to see more of a focus on providing information and guidance to those who want to sell their business versus first-time buyers of a business.
+Most articles on mergers and acquisitions provide more information and guidance to those who want to sell their business versus first-time business buyers.
 If you are looking to buy a business (over $5M), you should, in most cases, engage a Mergers & Acquisitions professional.
 They will work on your behalf for a fee and help you assess whether a business you want to buy is worth the owner's asking price.
-Unfortunately for smaller businesses, there is not that much help available, as in most cases, most business brokers tend to work on behalf of the seller.
+Unfortunately, for smaller companies, there is only so much help available.
+In most cases, most business brokers tend to work on behalf of the seller.
 Business brokers are governed by the real estate board and typically help smaller businesses find buyers for their business.
-Some will work for the buyer, but in many cases, buyers are not prepared to pay someone for helping with this function, so the main focus is selling.
+Some will work for the buyer, but in many cases, buyers must prepare to pay someone to help with this function, as the main focus is selling.
 We have worked with several where this is not the case, but consulting fees are attached.

 Suppose you are dealing with a business broker as a buyer.
-You have been contacted by a business broker on behalf of the seller.
+A business broker has contacted you on behalf of the seller.
 Keep in mind that this is with a real estate transaction.
-In that case, they are not working for you, they are working for the seller, so it is up to you to make sure that you do your due diligence.
-Just because a business is listed at a price does not mean that it is worth that price.
+In that case, they are not working for you; they are working for the seller.
+It is now up to you to do your due diligence.
+As with any real estate transaction, the business broker wants to sell their client's business at as high a price as possible, just as with any real estate sale.
+A company is listed at a price does not mean it is worth that price.
 It is up to you as the buyer to understand what you are getting.
-As with any real estate transaction, the business broker wants to sell his/her client's business at as high of a price as possible, just as with any real estate sale.
-The broker's fee is usually set as a percentage of what they get for the seller, depending on what other services they provided the owner.
+The broker's fee is usually set as a percentage of what they get for the seller, depending on what other services they provide the owner.

 What Is The Value of The Business I Am Buying?

-There are two types of professionals that can provide you with a business valuation.
+Two types of professionals can provide you with a business valuation.
 Many CPAs, lawyers, and other professionals have taken additional business valuation training and perform valuations for smaller businesses.
 For a more extensive or complex business, there might be a requirement by the buyer for further due diligence.
 In this case, you may require a Chartered Business Valuator (CBV).
-You will usually pay at least ten to fifteen thousand dollars for this level of due diligence, but if you are going to make that large of a purchase, it is well worth the money and peace of mind.
-You do not want to rely on a business valuation provided by the seller, as the discount rates from the owner's perspective is quite different than the one purchasing.
+You will pay at least fifteen thousand dollars minimum for this due diligence.
+Still, if you make that large of a purchase, it is well worth the money and peace of mind.
+You want to rely on something other than a business valuation provided by the seller, as the discount rates from the owner's perspective are quite different from the one purchasing.
 Other professionals, especially for smaller businesses, can provide a fundamental valuation based on financials and questionnaire for under $5K.
 It will not include the professional coming in and going through your business records as required by a CBV.
 It is based on the information you provide.

-If you are purchasing the assets in the business, such as equipment, you will want to understand the assets' age, what it would cost to replace them, and determine ongoing maintenance costs that are required.
+Suppose you are purchasing assets in the business, such as equipment.
+You will want to understand the age of the asset, what it would cost to replace it, and determine ongoing maintenance costs.

-If you are purchasing buildings with the business, you will want to have an inspection done on the building just as you would if you were buying a house to understand if you are going to have to invest further.
-If you are taking over the lease of a building, you will want a copy of the lease and have a corporate lawyer review it before taking on the responsibilities.
-You will want to understand if possible lease increases or requirements would differ from what is listed as a rent expense on the owner's financial statements.
+Instead, you might be taking over the lease of a building.
+You will want a copy of the lease and have a corporate lawyer review it before taking on the responsibilities.
+You will want to understand if possible lease increases or requirements differ from what is listed as the rent expense on the owner's financial statements.

-Look closely at what is listed under accounts receivables as an asset and find out the ageing of the A/R. Anything that is over 90 days is most likely not collectible and should not be considered an asset for buying the business.
+Look closely at what is listed under accounts receivables as an asset and determine the ageing of the A/R. Anything over 90 days is likely, not collectible and should not be considered an asset for buying the business.

-Verify the costs of the operating expense fixed items, such as utilities or any other large expenses.
+Verify the operating expense costs fixed items, such as utilities or any other large expenses.

 Verify the cost of goods/sales and generate enough revenue to cover variable and fixed costs.